adibiton/digitial-signature-service/README.md

 will result in two files **rsa_1024_private.pem** and **rsa_1024_public.pem**

-2. please create **keys** folder under the root folder with the following files:
+2. Create **keys** folder under the root folder with the following files:

 ```shell
 keys